 To help decide if bamboo or cotton diapers are right for your family, we’ve collected the top factors to consider.

 How bamboo diapers are different from cotton diapers

 When you hear the term “bamboo diapers,” you might envision stiff, uncomfortable material.
 Luckily, that's a far cry from the reality of most bamboo diapers.
 Bamboo diapers can offer a range of benefits that can seriously enhance your diapering endeavors, and is very different from cotton in many ways.

 Here are a few features of bamboo vs cotton cloth diapers to consider:

 Bamboo wicks moisture away from the skin, keeping baby drier, and minimizing the chance of them developing a diaper rash.
 This feature is enhanced by the breathability of bamboo.
 Cotton cloth diapers need to be changed more often, as they don’t wick moisture away as well.

 If you’re sitting there searching, "how are bamboo diapers made,” know that they don’t require as many layers of material as cotton diapers, meaning they’re less bulky and more comfortable.
 Nice.

 Bamboo can help repel microbes, unlike cotton.
 Although it shouldn't be considered fully antibacterial, it can help cut down on the growth of bacteria and other microorganisms in the diaper.
-Diapers made of bamboo are hypoallergenic, and can repel mold, mildew, and dust.
+Diapers made of bamboo are hypoallergenic and help keep moisture away from baby's skin.
 This reduces your baby’s chance of developing an allergic reaction to diapers.